-Marketing Strategy of Thai Airways analyses the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
+Marketing Strategy of Thai Airways analyzes the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
 There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on Thai Airways marketing mix, help the brand succeed in the market.

 Thai Airways marketing strategy helps the brand/company to position itself competitively in the market and achieve its business goals & objectives.